|Information related to

 The Cheshire Parish Register Transcription Project has begun to index the county's records of christenings, marriages and burials up to 1870.

 The North and East Cheshire Marriage Index (1754-1837) and the Bertram Merrell Marriage Index of Cheshire (1700-1837) are incomplete but have good coverage for most of the county, and both can be purchased on disk from The Family History Society of Cheshire.

-Boyd's Marriage Index has very limited coverage of Cheshire, but can be searched on the Find My Past website (subscription required).
+Boyd's Marriage Index has very limited coverage of Cheshire, but can also be searched on the Find My Past website (subscription required).

 (See also under the names of individual parishes)